WARNING: DISTRESSING PHOTOS SHOWING DEAD BODIES

 Tactical nukes in a museum of nuclear weapons in Russia.

 Bunker busters, or earth-penetrating weapons, can be nuclear or non-nuclear.
 The bunker buster is designed to penetrate soil, rock or concrete.
-The nuclear warhead of a nuclear bunker-buster, when it reaches the underground target, explodes and destroys it.
-These weapons are used to destroy hardened underground bunkers and similar structures.
+The nuclear warhead of a nuclear bunker-buster, when it reaches the underground target, explodes, and destroys the underground target.
+These weapons are usually used to destroy hardened underground bunkers and similar structures, hence the name “bunker buster”.

 Low-yield and low-radiation